-All young people should have the opportunity to live healthy and active lives.
-A positive experience of sport and physical activity at a young age can build a lifetime habit of participation.
+It is our belief that every young person should have the opportunity to lead a healthy and active life.
+A positive introduction to sports and physical activity during youth can establish a lifelong habit of participation.

-The School Sport and Activity Action Plan set out the Government’s commitment ensuring that children and young people have access to at least 60 minutes of sport and physical activity per day, with a recommendation of 30 minutes of this delivered during the school day (in line with the Chief Medical Officers guidelines which recommend an average of at least 60 minutes per day across the week).
+The Government's School Sport and Activity Action Plan underscores their commitment to ensuring that children and young people have access to a minimum of 60 minutes of sport and physical activity each day, with a recommendation of 30 minutes of this occurring during the school day.
+This aligns with the guidelines provided by the Chief Medical Officers, which recommend an average of at least 60 minutes of physical activity per day throughout the week.

 This funding has allowed us to enhance and increase our sports provision in the school.
 For example: